railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 * The addresses of Dexey France and Dexey Belgium belong to the Dexey company,

-* At the office of ABC Luxembourg, you have the contacts of the director (D Fogerty) and the accountant (A. Jacket),
+* At the office of ABC Luxembourg, you have the contacts of the director (D. Fogerty) and the accountant (A. Jacket),

 * Mr Jacket holds the post of accountant for ABC Luxembourg and Dexey France,

-* Mr J Smith is director of Dexey France and Dexey Belgium and we also have his private address attached to no partner.
+* Mr J Smith is director of Dexey France and Dexey Belgium and we also have his private address which is not attached to a partner.

 Depending on your needs, OpenERP provides three menus to access the same information: